American Sign Language

 This program stands out by not only developing skills in effective communication and storytelling but also uniquely immersing participants in Deaf culture.

 Mr. John Borkowski holds a master’s degree in Deaf Secondary Education from the Rochester Institute of Technology (RIT) in Rochester, NY.
 He is originally from Buffalo, NY, where he attended St. Mary’s School for the Deaf.
 Upon high school graduation, he attended Gallaudet University and obtained his Bachelor of Art (BA) majoring in prelaw.
 He worked as a computer specialist for the U.S. Government before returning to the teaching field.
 John started his career as a professional K-12 educator.
 His experience as a secondary social studies teacher spanned over five different deaf schools in New York, Delaware, Pennsylvania, Indiana, and DC.
 John’s first experience in teaching ASL was as a tutor in the Interpreting program at RIT when he was a graduate student.
 After graduation, he started teaching introductory ASL in the deaf community and local colleges in Indiana such as Ball State University and Indiana University – Purdue University at Indianapolis (IUPUI).
 He then taught various intermediate ASL level courses, including the linguistics, culture, and historical aspects of the Deaf Community.
-As an ASL instructor for Purdue University, John Borkowski aims to connect people who are interested in learning about the Deaf World, community and culture.
+As an ASL coordinator for Purdue University, John Borkowski aims to connect people who are interested in learning about the Deaf World, community and culture.

 Contact Us